viktorstrate/taro-lang/README.md

 The main goal for both Taro and Typescript is to make programming javascript more safe.
 Typescript does this by adding a type system on top of javascript.
 Taro on the other hand is a completely different programming language that transpiles to javascript.
-This allows for an even stricter and flexible type system by leveraging [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type).
+This allows for an even stricter and more flexible type system by leveraging [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type).
 By making a completely new language, inconsistencies and complexities in Javascript can be removed and new features like [pattern matching](https://en.wikipedia.org/wiki/Pattern_matching) can be added.

 ## Features